 For breach of an IP warranty, the vendor usually promises (1) to replace the infringing software, (2) to get a license so the licensee can keep using/distributing it, or (3) to refund the licensee’s money (“replace, license, or refund”).
 In most cases, the licensee gets no other remedies.
 But if a copyleft problem really blows up in the licensee’s face, those remedies might not be enough.
 What if a court orders the licensee to stop distributing its own product until it removes the copyleft code?
 What if removing that code requires massive re-engineering?
-The loss of business could be staggering, depending how long it lasts, and the cost to replace the copyleft code could be high too.
+The loss of business and engineering costs could be staggering.

 An open source warranty with limited remedies, then, should worry the licensee.
 In many cases, there is no solution except extra caution: trying hard to choose careful and responsible vendors.
 But some vendors will agree to contract terms addressing the problem: language saying any limit on warranty remedies does not apply to copyleft claims.
-For instance, the licensee might insert the following after a warranty/remedies clause: “The remedies listed in the preceding sentence are not exclusive of others Licensee may have at law or in equity for a breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”
+For instance: “The remedies listed in the preceding sentence are not exclusive of others Licensee may have at law or in equity for a breach of warranty that has the effect of restricting Licensee’s right to distribute its own software products without source code or without the right to modify or distribute.”